Skip to content

 Developing and expanding collaborations with the following selected initiatives:

-• USA and Canada (focus: Duke University, Georgetown University, Massachusetts Institute of Technology, Stanford University, and University of Chicago)
+• USA and Canada (Priority given to listed institutions: Duke University, Georgetown University, Massachusetts Institute of Technology, Stanford University, and University of Chicago)

 • Singapore

-• TUM Global South Initiative (focus: Brazil, Peru, Ghana, South Africa, Indonesia, India)
+• TUM Global South Initiative (eligible countries: Brazil, Peru, Ghana, South Africa, Indonesia, India)

 Eligibility requirements